 STEP 1: ELIGIBLE BASIS

-"Eligible basis" is the total amount of development cost that is eligible for generating LIHTC if all of the housing units are used for low-income housing.
+"Eligible basis" is the total amount of development cost that is eligible for generating tax credits if all of the housing units are used for low-income housing.

-STEP 2: APPLICABLE FRACTION and QUALIFIED BASIS"Qualified basis" is the amount of eligible basis that will be used to generate tax credits.
+STEP 2: APPLICABLE FRACTION and QUALIFIED BASIS"Qualified basis" is the amount of eligible basis that will be used to generate low income housing tax credits (LIHTC).
 The qualified basis is based upon the proportion of the property that will be used for affordable housing.

 The "applicable fraction" is the percentage of a property that is dedicated to serving low-income housing residents.
 The applicable fraction is the lower of (a) affordable units as a percentage of total units, or (b) low-income housing square footage as a percentage of total project square footage.